 Also, look at the advanced performance settings.
 Click Edit Advanced Power Settings, then extend each section to check if sleep is allowed for everyone (no one should say “Never”).
 For example, the option “Unplug the hard drive after” should have a time limit lower than your sleep settings.

 The most common culprit from far away is the “USB selective suspend setting.”
 If this is set to “disabled,” each connected peripheral will ping your system constantly to let it know that it is active, keeping it awake.

 Disable Quick Start for Old Machines

 Windows 10 Fast Startup feature is a configuration that helps your PC boot faster after shutdown.
 It saves an image of the kernel and drivers loaded on the C: \hiberfil.
 Sys when stopping.
-Then, when it shuts down and restarts your PC, Windows loads the hibernation file into memory to take over your PC to fix computer goes to sleep too fast.
+Then, when it shuts down and restarts your PC, Windows loads the hibernation file into memory to take over your PC to fix the computer goes to sleep too fast.

 If you use an old computer and notice that your PC will not sleep, you can disable the quick start.
 Open the Settings application.
-Click System and then choose Power & sleep.
+Click System and then choose Power & Sleep.
 At the right end, click Additional Power Settings.
 From the displayed window, click Select what the Power Buttons do.

 Click Edit currently unavailable settings and uncheck Enable Quick Start to disable this feature.

 Activities to do if your PC Does Not Sleep

 The sleep mode can keep your monitor from burn-in and prevent your PC from losing its battery life.
 If your Windows 10 PC does not go to sleep, it can cause general instability, reduced energy efficiency, frequent kernel hanging, and crashing.